 On very rare occasions it is possible to witness a meteorite fall.
 These meteorites are referred to as “falls” as opposed to “finds” and are because of their fame, considerably more valuable.
 Eye-witness meteorite impacts and impact craters help make finding the meteorites easlier and the "witness falls" provide important information.

 Each meteorite gets a name that is based on the site where it has been found.
 Finding meteorites is a challenge for scientists and private collectors.
 Most meteorites, however, plunge into the sea with only 30% falling on land.
 Most of the meteorites are found on Antarctica and in sandy deserts because they are well visible and therefore easy to find.

-Meteorites can contain different types of material.
-There are three main groups: stony meteorites, iron meteorites and stony/iron meteorites.
+Meteorites are very rare, unique and precious.
+Meteorites contain different types of material and there are three main groups: stony meteorites, iron meteorites and stony/iron meteorites.

 Our collection of meteorites

 Our collection contains both large and small meteorites.
 You can visit by appointment only or on Saturday without an appointment between 12:00 to 17:00.
 You may also take a look at our website.

 We have a big collection.
 This website exhibits just a limited number of objects, aiming to inspire you.
 Do follow us on social media, come visit our gallery, or ask us for more specific information.

 View our YouTube channel to see short videos of various objects.